LMR-C/KH2-pro-codes/README.md

 <h3>Known issues</h3>
 <ul>
   <li><B>Get all growth ability</B> : All growth abilities quality of life needs to be reset between saves loads. <br/>
-    i.e: if you die and want to load a save: disable it load and then enable it</li>
+    i.e: if you die and want to load a save: disable it load and then enable it.
+If you already enabled it on the save you want to load just ignore that</li>
   <li><B>ability limit</B> : You can enable as much ability as you want but once you get out of the menu the mod will disable any ability after the 30th enabled (in the game memory order) so keep an eye on your number of equiped abilities
   with <code>R3&nbsp+&nbspL1</code></li>
   <li><B>no cure</B> : For randomnizer : no cure toggling works as intended only for the first save file.
 It won't works if